vmware/dod-compliance-and-automation/avi/30.x/docs/known-issues.md

 # Known Issues

-This document outlines known issues with the NSX Advanced Load Balancer STIG Readiness Guide content, including workarounds if known.
+This document outlines known issues with the VMware Avi Load Balancer STIG Readiness Guide content, including workarounds if known.

 ## What should I do if...